TyBrassington/cmpt354-miniproject/INSTRUCTIONS.md

 ## For macOS/Linux Users
 If you experience issues with the Python command on macOS or Linux, modify the `package.json` file in the `library-database` directory:
 Open `package.json` and locate the **scripts** section.
-Change the dev and predev scripts from:
+Change the dev and postinstall scripts from:

-`"predev": "py -m pip install -r ../requirements.txt",`
+`"postinstall": "python -m pip install -r ../requirements.txt",`

 `"dev": "concurrently \"vite\" \"cd .. && py library_app.py\""`

 to:

-`"predev": "python3 -m pip install -r ../requirements.txt",`
+`"postinstall": "python3 -m pip install -r ../requirements.txt",`

 `"dev": "concurrently \"vite\" \"cd .. && python3 library_app.py\""`